Instant Pot Beef Roast With Potatoes

 - Season beef generously with salt and pepper.
 When oil is hot sear the roast for 5 minutes on each side.

-- Add veggies and broth into the Instant Pot.
+- Add onion soup mix, Worcestershire sauce, and broth into the Instant Pot.

 - Lock lid in place, and close the steam valve.